Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Visit traditional villages nearby

 Just 45 minutes from Thessaloniki, discover the traditional villages of Pelion, a mountainous region of picturesque villages.
 Stroll through the narrow streets of Makrinitsa and Portaria, two villages where time seems to stand still.
-These villages offer traditional architecture with stone houses and winding lanes, while allowing you to sample local specialties such as artisan cheeses and wild herbs.
+These villages offer traditional architecture with stone houses and winding lanes, while allowing you to sample local specialities such as artisan cheeses and wild herbs.
 If you really want to get off the beaten track, head for Ano Pedina, a village in the Zagoria mountains known for its stone houses, traditional bridges and breathtaking scenery.

 Kayak trip in the Thermaic Gulf